nherment/node-loopy/README.md

     var Loopy = require('loopy')

     var loop = new Loopy({
-      timeout: 10000, // timeout after which an async action is considered failed
       interval: 60 * 1000,
       count: -1, // number of loops to run. -1 for infinity
       onError: Loopy.OnError.IGNORE || Loopy.OnError.EXPONENTIAL_BACKOFF || Loopy.OnError.STOP // behaviour when there is an error,